immich-app/immich/docs/docs/installation/recommended-installation.md

 </details>

 * Populate custom database information if necessary.
-* Populate `UPLOAD_LOCATION` as prefered location for storing backup assets.
+* Populate `UPLOAD_LOCATION` with your preferred location for storing backup assets.
-* Populate a secret value for `JWT_SECRET`, you can use the command below to generate a secure key
+* Populate a secret value for `JWT_SECRET`.
+You can use the command below to generate a secure key:

 ```bash title="Command to generate secure JWT_SECRET key"
 openssl rand -base64 128